 The selection panel for In Proximity have encouraged artists based in the eastern counties to submit new or recent work that sums up their relationship with their surroundings and how their understanding of place, objects, people and other life forms emerge in their work.
-Selectors were Sarah Lowndes - Independent Curator, Daniel and Clara Artist, Amanda Geitner - East Anglian Art Fund Director, based at the Castle Museum, and Lisa Newby, Curator of Modern and Contemporary Art, also at the Castle Museum.
+Selectors were Sarah Lowndes - Independent Curator, Daniel and Clara - Artist, Amanda Geitner - East Anglian Art Fund Director, based at the Castle Museum, and Lisa Newby - Curator of Modern and Contemporary Art, also at the Castle Museum.

-Carolyn Brookes-Davies admiring her own work, who showed with us last October along side painter and printmaker Peter Wylie
+Above Carolyn Brookes-Davies admiring her own work, who showed with us last October along side painter and printmaker Peter Wylie

 Foreground - steel bound Vessel and background - steel bound Razor Stack

-'Turn Off Your Mind' diptych painting on gesso panels by Claire Cansick,
+Above 'Turn Off Your Mind' diptych painting on gesso panels by Claire Cansick,

 Some noteable works clockwise from top left: Rollo Timothy George "Fire Extinguisher, 2024"; Mathew Bennington "There Lie They and Here Lie We Under the Spreading Chestnut Tree, 2020"; Matthew Richardson "Settlement, 2025"; James Gladwell "Two Vases on Top of Each Other, 2025"